How to Make Creamy Vegan Pumpkin Apple Soup

-How to Make this Creamy Dairy-Free Pumpkin Apple Soup
+How to Make Creamy Dairy-Free Pumpkin Apple Soup with Plant-Based Milks

 Now that we know pumpkin is a great addition to your eating routine, are apples good for you too?
 The apples in this soup don’t just add a sweet flavor, they also boost the nutrition.
 With 5 grams of fiber, valuable natural phytonutrients, and antioxidants, apples can help support your gut function, aid with inflammation, help control blood sugar and help maintain your overall health.